-On Friday, March 7th, Hornall Anderson is joining efforts with our parent company Omnicom and other sister agencies to support International Women’s Day.
+On Friday, March 7th, Hornall Anderson is supporting International Women’s Day.
 This day is to honor and celebrate women’s equality globally in hopes of inspiring change now, and for the future.
 Here at Hornall Anderson, we are fortunate enough to have a wonderful group of talented women who admire and respect one another and strive together to make an impact, not just professionally, but in our personal and philanthropic lives.
 We feel grateful for this unique bond we all share together and we believe we are stronger and better for it.
 And yes, we still absolutely adore and appreciate the men that we get to work alongside with each and every day, as well.

 Here are some thoughts from a few of our employees on inspiring change, being a woman and (from our male comrades) what they admire about the women in their lives:

 I strive every day to put out good intentions to the universe, through my thoughts, words, actions and energy.
 I always make an effort to be empathetic toward others and listen to those in need with compassion and kindness with the intent to—in even the smallest way—hopefully inspire a positive change or outlook that they might use to inspire others.
 Christina A.

 Some of my greatest mentors in life and in my career have been and are women.
 And, it isn’t because they’re women trying to prove something.
 It’s that we are lucky to live in a country and a time where women and men alike have the opportunity to dream, achieve and excel.
 Maureen E.

 As a child, I watched my mother juggle putting herself through law school while raising 2 kids.
 I took note of both her strong work ethic and drive of bettering herself and her family.
 Although she has never held me up to that high standard, I am constantly asking myself, “Am I working as hard as my mother to have a better, more enjoyable life?”
 Matt F.